RESEARCH STARTER

 Background

 At Milton Academy, Lindsay-Abaire studied acting and began writing plays.
-As a student at Milton, he was very in tune to the dichotomy between his academic life in a wealthy suburb and his home life in South Boston.
+As a student at Milton, he was very in tune with the dichotomy between his academic life in a wealthy suburb and his home life in South Boston.
 After graduating from Milton Academy, he studied acting and playwriting at Sarah Lawrence College in New York.
 He graduated with a degree in theatre in 1992 and moved to New York City, where he worked in arts administration at the Dance Theater Workshop.
-He earned a spot in the playwriting program at Juilliard in 1996, where he studied under Pulitzer Prize–winner Marsh Norman and absurdist playwright Christopher Durang.
+He earned a spot in the playwriting program at Juilliard in 1996, where he studied under Pulitzer Prize–winner Marsha Norman and absurdist playwright Christopher Durang.

 Career